Types of creditor

 What if my debtor isn’t paying what they owe me?

-If you are owed money by a person, check our public registers to see if the person is bankrupt or has entered a No Asset Procedure (NAP) or Summary Instalment Order (SIO).
+If you are owed money by a person, check our public registers to see if the person is bankrupt or has entered a No Asset Procedure (NAP) or Debt Repayment Order (DRO).

 If they have, you are considered a creditor in the debtor’s estate so long as you were owed money before they entered the insolvency procedure.
 You should file a claim so the Official Assignee knows you are a creditor.
 You will then be able to receive any dividend payments from the sale of their assets.